 from everlasting to everlasting, you are God.

-By definition, this tells us that the Covenant, although it was given by an eternal God, is not eternal.
+By definition, this tells us that the Sinai Covenant, although it was given by an eternal God, is not eternal.
 Why?
 Because it had a beginning.
-Noted Jewish Rabbi Adin Even-Israel teaches that the covenant was given to mankind on Mount Sinai, and the apostle Paul agrees (Rom 5:13-14).
+Noted Jewish Rabbi Adin Even-Israel teaches that the covenant was not given to mankind until Mount Sinai, and the apostle Paul agrees (Rom 5:13-14).

 In other words, God created the universe and humanity, including a host of Old Testament saints—Adam, Noah, Abraham, Isaac, Jacob, Job, Joseph, etc.—who all lived and died before He gave Israel the Law of Moses.
 The world saw the Fall and the Flood and the tower of Babel before the Law existed.
 The Jews spent 430 years in slavery in Egypt before the Law of Moses was born.
 Clearly, the Law of Moses is not eternal.
 It was given at a specific time in history (~1400 B.C.) through a particular man (Moses).